JulzDave/Schematics-Extension/README.md

 This is an installer for the custom Mataf schematics.

 ## Features
 `Mataf Schematics` is a workflow tool that applies transformations to your newly created projects.
-It is designed to improve your development productivity by adding scaffolding to your project, including best practices and standards, with security in mind. <br />
+It is designed to improve your development productivity by adding scaffolding to your project, including best practices with security in mind. <br />
-Amongst the differnt features, `Mataf Schematics` adds support for:
+- Amongst the differnt features, `Mataf Schematics` adds support for:

->- Swagger OpenAPI Specification
+   - Swagger OpenAPI Specification
->- GZIP Compression
+   - GZIP Compression
->- Elastic APM
+   - Elastic APM
->- Cross-Origin Resource Sharing
+   - Cross-Origin Resource Sharing
->- Security best practices (e.g `helmet`, `csurf`)
+   - Security best practices (e.g `helmet`, `csurf`)

-Currently, this extension supports:
+- Currently, this extension supports:
-1. `NestJS` projects.
+    - `NestJS` projects.
-2. `NestJS` plugins on a `@nrwl/NX` workspace.
+    - `NestJS` plugins on a `@nrwl/NX` workspace.

 ## Requirements
 All the schematics are designed to be applied on a newly created project.